xljiang/tournament-manager/GroupProject/Docs/DesignDocument.md

 *This section should describe how the different components will be deployed on actual hardware devices.
 Similar to the previous subsection, this diagram may be unnecessary for simple systems; in these cases, simply state so and concisely state why.*

+  - This diagram is unncessary for the purpose of this project because of the simplicity of the system.
+There is only one Node in play here which is the application node.

 ## 3 Low-Level Design

 *Describe the low-level design for each of the system components identified in the previous section.
 For each component, you should provide details in the following UML diagrams to show its internal structure.*